hpccsystems-solutions-lab/EntertainmentData/README.md

 (B)Count the total number of songs released in 2010 and display the first 50 results

-(C)How many songs was produced by "Prince" in 1982?
+(C)How many songs were produced by "Prince" in 1982?

 (D)Who sang "Into Temptation?"